shavitush/bhoptimer/README.md

 Replay
 --
 - [x] Make a boolean native that confirms if a client is a replay bot with loaded data. (used for `shavit-hud`)
+- [x] Stop recording frames (and clear cache) when the player is past the WR for the style.
+- [x] Overall optimizations.
 - [ ] Remove replay bot data on deletion of the #1 record.
+- [ ] If possible, start using a faster method to cache all the replay frames to prevent lag.
+- [ ] Make replay bots dead if there's no replay data loaded.
 - [ ] Add admin interface. (delete replay data)

 WR